-How to make gluten free and vegan granola.
+Gluten free vegan granola recipe.
 A little-known fact (except, of course, to sufferers), is that a small percentage of Coeliac sufferers are also intolerant to Oats.
-Oats – even gluten-free oats – contain avenin which can trigger the same immune response as gluten in those suffering from intolerances.
+Oats - even gluten-free oats - contain avenin which can trigger the same immune response as gluten in those suffering from intolerances.

 Because Oats constitute many delicious breakfasts and because people with gluten-intolerance are deprived on such delicacies such as porridge or granola, I have been experimenting with other cereals.